milesmcc/personal/PORTFOLIO.md

 **First Look Media** (parent of _The Intercept_, summer 2018): worked on the engineering team and with the research team.
 * Worked to create an IETF Internet standard (currently a proposed standard) for OpenPGP cryptographic keylist subscriptions, as implemented by Micah Lee's [GPGSync](https://github.com/firstlookmedia/gpgsync).
 The `Internet-Draft` is available [here](https://datatracker.ietf.org/doc/draft-mccain-keylist/).
 (I am the primary/first author.)
+* Wrote an [engineering blog post](https://tech.firstlook.media/keylist-rfc-explainer) about the IETF project.
 * Worked with the research team to perform data analysis on several unreleased datasets.
 * Designed Presslist, a crowdsourced internal system to manage and track government contacts.